lockss/lockss-rtd-manual/docs/introduction/components.rst

 LOCKSS Repository Service
 =========================

-The **LOCKSS Repository Service** is responsible for storing data in artifacts (objects).
-It is a **mandatory** component of a LOCKSS stack.
+.. include:: /glossary/lockss-repository-service.rst

-By default, the LOCKSS Repository Service runs a REST API on port 24610 of your running LOCKSS stack [#fn-ports]_.
+By default, it runs a REST API on port 24611 [#fn-ports]_.

 LOCKSS Configuration Service
 ============================

-The **LOCKSS Configuration Service** is responsible for acting as the central nervous system of your LOCKSS stack, keeping state data and other information synchronized between stack components.
-It is a **mandatory** component of a LOCKSS stack.
+.. include:: /glossary/lockss-configuration-service.rst

-By default, the LOCKSS Configuration Service runs a REST API on port 24620 and a Web user interface on port 24021 of your running LOCKSS stack [#fn-ports]_.
+By default, it runs a REST API on port 24612 and a Web user interface on port 24602 [#fn-ports]_.

 LOCKSS Poller Service
 =====================

-The **LOCKSS Poller Service** is responsible for the LOCKSS audit and repair protocol that allows the multiple nodes in the LOCKSS network your stack is configured to be part of to preserve data together.
-It is a **mandatory** component of a LOCKSS stack.
+.. include:: /glossary/lockss-poller-service.rst

-By default, the LOCKSS Poller Service runs a REST API on port 24630 and a Web user interface on port 24031 of your running LOCKSS stack [#fn-ports]_.
-Additionally, by default, the LOCKSS audit and repair protocol (otherwise known as the LCAPv3 port or simply the LCAP port) occurs on port 9729.
+By default, it runs :term:`LCAP` on port 9729, a REST API on port 24603, and a Web user interface on port 24613 [#fn-ports]_.

 LOCKSS Crawler Service
 ======================

-In simple use cases, data is stored into the :ref:`LOCKSS Repository Service` using its REST API, and then preserved among the nodes in the LOCKSS network the node is part of by the :ref:`LOCKSS Poller Service` using the LOCKSS audit and repair protocol.
-The LOCKSS system is also often used to preserve content stored in the repository after being harvested from the Web.
-The **LOCKSS Crawler Service** manages Web crawls performed by registered Web crawlers.
-The LOCKSS Crawler Service is an **optional** component of a LOCKSS stack, needed if your application involves Web harvesting activities.
+.. include:: /glossary/lockss-crawler-service.rst

-The LOCKSS Crawler Service ships with the Classic LOCKSS Crawler, a mature, highly extensible Web crawler built into the LOCKSS system.
-It also includes an API framework for registering additional crawlers, and comes with one such external crawler, based on Wget.
-LOCKSS plugins are used to control Web harvesting behavior and implement custom behavior.
+Out of the box, the LOCKSS Crawler Service ships with the :term:`Classic LOCKSS Crawler`, a mature, highly extensible Web crawler built into :term:`LOCKSS <LOCKSS system>`.

+It also includes an API framework for registering external crawlers, and comes with one such external crawler, based on :term:`Wget`.

+:term:`LOCKSS plugins <LOCKSS plugin>` are used to control and customize Web harvesting behavior.
+You may run the LOCKSS Crawler Service as part of your LOCKSS stack if your application of :term:`LOCKSS <LOCKSS system>` involves Web crawling activities.

-By default, the LOCKSS Crawler Service runs a REST API on port 24640 and a Web user interface on port 24041 of your running LOCKSS stack [#fn-ports]_.
+By default, the LOCKSS Crawler Service runs a REST API on port 24614 and a Web user interface on port 24604 [#fn-ports]_.

 LOCKSS Metadata Service
 =======================

+.. include:: /glossary/lockss-metadata-service.rst

-LOCKSS plugins can also describe how to extract metadata or other meaning from preserved content, especially content harvested from the Web by the :ref:`LOCKSS Crawler Service`.
-The **LOCKSS Metadata Service** manages metadata extraction jobs and provides access to extracted metadata through DOI resolution, OpenURL queries and other means.
-The LOCKSS Metadata Service is an **optional** component of a LOCKSS stack, needed if your application involves metadata extraction and retrieval activities.
+:term:`LOCKSS plugins <LOCKSS plugin>` describe how to extract metadata or other meaning from preserved content, especially content harvested from the Web by the :term:`LOCKSS Crawler Service`.
+You may run the LOCKSS Metadata Service as part of your LOCKSS stack if your application of :term:`LOCKSS <LOCKSS system>` involves metadata extraction and retrieval activities.

-By default, the LOCKSS Metadata Service runs a REST API on port 24650 and a Web user interface on port 24051 of your running LOCKSS stack [#fn-ports]_.
+By default, the LOCKSS Metadata Service runs a REST API on port 24615 and a Web user interface on port 24605 [#fn-ports]_.

 LOCKSS SOAP Compatibility Service
 =================================

-LOCKSS 1.x offered a limited SOAP API.
-To help with the transition to the more comprehensive LOCKSS 2.x APIs, you can run the **LOCKSS SOAP Compatibility Service** as part of your stack, to offer an endpoint that implements a large subset of the LOCKSS 1.x SOAP API and translate the requests to corresponding LOCKSS 2.x REST API calls, routing them to the appropriate :ref:`LOCKSS Service Components`.
-This component is **optional**.
-By default, it runs on port 24675 of your running LOCKSS stack [#fn-ports]_.
+.. include:: /glossary/lockss-soap-compatibility-service.rst

+You may run it as part of your LOCKSS stack if your application of :term:`LOCKSS <LOCKSS system>` involves legacy use of the LOCKSS 1.x SOAP APIs, such as scripting.

+By default, it runs a SOAP API on port 24616 [#fn-ports]_.

 ------------------
 Web Replay Engines